-Is your lawn brown?
+Are there brown areas in your lawn?
 Bare spots need patching?
 Overrun with crabgrass and other weeds?
 Here are a few tips on how to restore your lawn to its green glory.

 Summer heatwaves can be brutal on lawns.
 In August, drive through any neighborhood and in spite of each homeowner’s valiant efforts, brown spots and burn out will be plentiful.